KimB81/KimBishop/README.md

-- 👋 Hi, I’m @KimB81
+- 👋 Hi, I’m Kim
-- 👀 I’m interested in ...
+- 👀 I’m interested in expanding my knowledge in HTML/CSS so I can learn how to create beautiful websites
-- 🌱 I’m currently learning the level 5 diploma in Web Applications with Code Institute through Newcastle College
+- 🌱 I’m currently working as Customer Service
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...